IATTM is an authentic spirit of Traditional Tibetan Medicine - our aim is to keep TTM alive and relevant to the modern world.

-Practised in the context of Western medicine, TTM is an indispensable complement to seekers of natural, holistic diagnosis and treatments.
+Practiced in the context of Western medicine, TTM is an indispensable complement to seekers of natural, holistic diagnosis and treatments.

-TTM can be of great benefit to all today, and it is our desire to provide courses and training to the highest standard possible, as well as to provide accurate up-to-date information on TTM as it is currently practised.
+TTM can be of great benefit to all today, and it is our desire to provide courses and training to the highest standard possible, as well as to provide accurate up-to-date information on TTM as it is currently practiced.

-One of the interesting features of TTM is that it can be practiced either as a secular healing system, or as part of Buddhist philosophy.
+One of the interesting features of TTM is that it can be practiced either as a secular healing system or as part of Buddhist philosophy.

 It contains a comprehensive philosophy, cosmology, and system of subtle anatomy with associated spiritual practices.
-TTM encompasses a wealth of knowledge on anatomy and physiology, embryology, pathology, methods of diagnosis and cure.
+TTM encompasses a wealth of knowledge on anatomy and physiology, embryology, pathology, methods of diagnosis, and cure.